Migna Taveras

 Executive Director, NYC

 After serving in the New York City Public schools as a community associate for two years leading classes on defining your story and developing your future trajectory, she went on to serve as a policy advisor to the City Council Committee on General Welfare, the committee that conducts oversight over all the agencies designed to serve NYC’s most in need.
-Subsequently, worked as a policy advisor at NYCHA, while there we raised over $35 million for safety and security initiatives.
+Subsequently, she worked as a policy advisor at NYCHA, where she helped raise over $35 million for safety and security initiatives.